-Mr. Hagans has over 30 years of work experience in nonprofits and financial management.
-Prior to AARP, he served as director of finance for Prince George's County (Maryland) Government, where he was responsible for the management of the $1.7 billion in cash flow of county funds and the $780 million debt management program.
-He served on several boards and committees, including trustee on the $1.0 billion Prince George's County Police and Fire Service Pension Plans; chairman of the county's Risk Management Committee; Board of Trustees for the Local Government Insurance Trust; and Advisory Board for the over $700 million Maryland State Local Government Investment Pool.
+He has over 35 years of work experience in nonprofits and financial management.
+Prior to AARP, he served as director of finance for Prince George's County (Maryland) government and was responsible for the management of the $1.7 billion in cash flow of county funds and the $780 million debt management program.
+He served on several boards and committees, including trustee on the $1 billion Prince George's County Police and Fire Service Pension Plans, chairman of the county's Risk Management Committee, Board of Trustees for the Local Government Insurance Trust and Advisory Board for the over $700 million Maryland State Local Government Investment Pool.

-In addition to his day-to-day responsibilities, Mr. Hagans serves as treasurer and trustee on the board of directors of Industrial Bank, as a member of the board of directors of the Greater Washington Board of Trade, and as a member of the board of trustees for the Maryland State Retirement and Pension System.
-He also is a member of the Executive Leadership Council.
+In addition to his day-to-day responsibilities, he serves on the board of directors of Industrial Bank, the board of trustees for the Maryland State Retirement and Pension System, and the board of governors for the Joint Center for Political and Economic Studies.
+He is also a member of the Executive Leadership Council.

 He holds a B.A. from Lake Forest College, an M.B.A. from the University of Chicago and has completed postgraduate work at the University of Pennsylvania, the Wharton School.
 In September 2011, he was conferred as a U.S. Department of Commerce Baldrige Executive Fellow.